Mahesh26031/machine-learning/README.md

 Deep Learning Model which Detects whether the plant has disease or not  with web based deployment using Flask.

 ## Tech Stack
--Python
+- Python
--HTML
+- HTML
--CSS and JavaScript
+- CSS and JavaScript